 Here are some of our favourite USB audio interfaces:

-is an award-winning audio interface, featuring a high-quality microphone preamp and a dedicated instrument DI input.
+The Audient iD4 is an award-winning audio interface, featuring a high-quality microphone preamp and a dedicated instrument DI input.
 The iD4 is built to a standard more commonly seen on higher end interfaces and there are currently no other affordable interfaces that feature technology like the id4's scroll wheel technology, which allows you to map DAW parameters for control via the large knob on the interfaces front panel.
 The iD4 is supplied with downloads for the Cubase LE DAW software, and several studio quality plugins, a great software selection to get you producing music!

 The Focusrite Scarlett 2i2 (3rd Gen) is one of the most popular audio-interfaces ever, recognisable for it's fetching red casing.
 Keeping it simple with 2 combination inputs, which are suitable for use with microphones, keyboards, guitars and other instruments and will even provide phantom power to condenser microphones.